Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 ### Netcode Managers
 An in-scene placed `NetworkObject` used as a netcode manager could range from handling game states (i.e. player scores) to a `NetworkObject` spawn manager (pooled or not).
 Typically, a manager will stay instantiated and spawned as long as the scene it was placed in remains loaded.
 For scenarios where you want to keep a global game state, the recommended solution is to place the in-scene `NetworkObject` in an additively loaded scene that remains loaded for the duration of your network game session.

-If you are using "Scene Switching" (i.e. loading a scene in LoadSceneMode.Single), then you can migrate the in-scene placed `NetworkObject` into the DDoL by sending its `GameObject` to the DDoL like in the code snippet below:
+If you are using "Scene Switching" (i.e. loading a scene in LoadSceneMode.Single), then you can migrate the in-scene placed `NetworkObject` (used for management purposes) into the DDoL by sending its `GameObject` to the DDoL:

 ```csharp
 private void Start()